The Mayor's Profile and Diary

 Within the Council, the Mayor’s main responsibility is to chair the meetings of the Full Council, held in the Council Chamber, where all 51 Councillors debate and confirm Council policy.

-Externally, the Mayor is the figurehead of our town and of the people of Southend.
+Externally, the Mayor is the figurehead of our city and of the people of Southend.
 This involves promoting charities and voluntary organisations, the business community and education.
-The Mayor opens events and makes presentations, attends functions as your representative, hosts events organised by the Council and receives high profile visitors to the town.
+The Mayor opens events and makes presentations, attends functions as your representative, hosts events organised by the Council and receives high profile visitors to the city.
 In so doing, the Mayor represents and promotes Southend to a wide audience.

 The Mayor is invited to attend around 450 engagements during their year in office.
 For example:

 - Presiding over citizenship ceremonies